yupswing/html5-calculator/README.md

-# html5-calculator
+# Quickalc
 A pure HTML5 simple calculator (MIT Licence)

-See a live version [here](http://simonecingano.it/apps/html5-calculator/)
+See a live version [here](http://simonecingano.it/apps/quickalc/src/)

+Install it as a Chrome App from [this link](http://simonecingano.it/apps/quickcalc/build/quickalc.crx)